jboss-developer/jboss-eap-quickstarts/tasks-jsf/README.md

 get your foot in the door developing with Java EE 6 on JBoss AS 7 or JBoss EAP 6.
 This project is setup to allow you to use JPA 2.0 persistence with JSF 2.0 as view layer.

-The theme of this application is simple Task management with authentication.
+The theme of this application is simple Task management with simple log in.
 Project contains two entities - user and task.

 This sample includes a persistence unit and some sample persistence code to help